learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

----
-tags: cssi, javascript
-level: 1
-languages: javascript
----
 #Conditional Statements

 A conditional statement is a set of commands that executes based on a set of conditions.
+We use conditionals in our every day life: "If I don't have time to make an espresso in the microkitchen (conditional), then I'll be grouchy for the entire morning. (code)"

 JavaScript has three types of conditional statements:

 * **if** executes a block of code if a condition evaluates to true
 * **else** executes a block of code if that condition evaluates to false
 * **else if** allows for an additional condition to be evaluated